krzemienski/awesome-from-stars/README.md

 * [kewlbear/FFmpeg-iOS](https://github.com/kewlbear/FFmpeg-iOS): Swift package of FFmpeg libraries for iOS
 * [kewlbear/FFmpeg-iOS-build-script](https://github.com/kewlbear/FFmpeg-iOS-build-script): Shell scripts to build FFmpeg for iOS and tvOS
 * [arthenica/ffmpeg-kit](https://github.com/arthenica/ffmpeg-kit): FFmpeg Kit for applications.
 Supports Android, Flutter, iOS, Linux, macOS, React Native and tvOS.
 Supersedes MobileFFmpeg, flutter_ffmpeg and react-native-ffmpeg.
 * [leandromoreira/ffmpeg-libav-tutorial](https://github.com/leandromoreira/ffmpeg-libav-tutorial): FFmpeg libav tutorial - learn how media works from basic to transmuxing, transcoding and more.
-Translations: 🇺🇸 🇨🇳 🇰🇷 🇪🇸 🇻🇳 🇧🇷
+Translations: 🇺🇸 🇨🇳 🇰🇷 🇪🇸 🇻🇳 🇧🇷 🇷🇺
 * [id3as/ffmpeg-libvpx-HDR-static](https://github.com/id3as/ffmpeg-libvpx-HDR-static): A script to build a static binary of FFmpeg optimised for libvpx (HDR 10bit) encoding.
 * [ddragosd/ffmpeg-live-transcoder](https://github.com/ddragosd/ffmpeg-live-transcoder): Docker image for transcoding a live source to another source, optionally creating multiple qualities.
 * [LTNGlobal-opensource/FFmpeg-ltn](https://github.com/LTNGlobal-opensource/FFmpeg-ltn): None
+* [egoist/ffmpeg-mcp](https://github.com/egoist/ffmpeg-mcp): An MCP server for FFmpeg
 * [mahyarkarimi/ffmpeg-ms](https://github.com/mahyarkarimi/ffmpeg-ms): None
 * [analyserdmz/ffmpeg-multi-threaded-convert](https://github.com/analyserdmz/ffmpeg-multi-threaded-convert): It will scan a directory and its sub-directories for video files, and if the codecs are not AAC/H264, it will convert them to meet the codecs criteria.
 * [slhck/ffmpeg-normalize](https://github.com/slhck/ffmpeg-normalize): Audio Normalization for Python/ffmpeg
 * [divyam234/ffmpeg-NVEnc](https://github.com/divyam234/ffmpeg-NVEnc): The FFmpeg build script provides an easy way to build a static FFmpeg on OSX and Linux with non-free codecs included.
 * [lutris/ffmpeg-nvenc](https://github.com/lutris/ffmpeg-nvenc): Build script for FFmpeg with nvenc support
 * [krzemienski/ffmpeg-NVEnc-build](https://github.com/krzemienski/ffmpeg-NVEnc-build): The FFmpeg build script provides an easy way to build a static FFmpeg on OSX and Linux with non-free codecs included.
-* [rustmn/FFMPEG-NVENC-Docker-build](https://github.com/rustmn/FFMPEG-NVENC-Docker-build): Dockerfile & installation instructions for FFMPEG with NVENC.
+* [xenoworkforce/FFMPEG-NVENC-Docker-build](https://github.com/xenoworkforce/FFMPEG-NVENC-Docker-build): Dockerfile & installation instructions for FFMPEG with NVENC.
 Supported encoders: av1_nvenc, hevc_nvenc, h264_nvenc.
 * [SmurfManX/ffmpeg-nvidia-adaptive-vod-transcoder](https://github.com/SmurfManX/ffmpeg-nvidia-adaptive-vod-transcoder): bash script which will detect video new file in folder  and transcode it to adaprive bitrate
 * [ssut/ffmpeg-on-apple-silicon](https://github.com/ssut/ffmpeg-on-apple-silicon): Build ffmpeg for ARM-based Apple Silicon Macs
 * [xiguaxigua/ffmpeg-online](https://github.com/xiguaxigua/ffmpeg-online): An online version of ffmpeg built on ffmpeg.wasm